Weak Electron-Phonon Coupling Is Insufficient to Generate Significant CISS in Two-Terminal Transport: Conclusion

 We investigated spin polarization in electron transport through a helical molecular junction coupled to vibrational modes, focusing on a widely used vibrational mechanism proposed to enhance CISS~\cite{Fransson_PhysRevB.102.235416}.
 In contrast to previous studies, we solved the NEGF equations fully self-consistently within the self-consistent Born approximation (SCBA), thereby avoiding uncontrolled evaluation of the electron-phonon self-energies.
 Within this weak-coupling framework, the resulting steady-state spin polarization is strongly suppressed and remains negligible over a wide range of parameters.
 Our results therefore, constrain vibrationally assisted CISS in two-terminal, single-orbital junction models in the weak electron-phonon coupling regime.

-We performed the analysis for three electron--phonon coupling schemes: global, local, and a mixed scheme employing a diagonal self-energy approximation.
-For both the global and local couplings, electron--phonon interactions primarily renormalize the electronic spectrum, and the current exhibits only a weak dependence on system size, consistent with predominantly quasi-ballistic transport.
+We performed the analysis for three electron-phonon coupling schemes: global, local, and a mixed scheme employing a diagonal self-energy approximation.
+For both the global and local couplings, electron-phonon interactions primarily renormalize the electronic spectrum, and the current exhibits only a weak dependence on system size, consistent with predominantly quasi-ballistic transport.
 In contrast, introducing the diagonal approximation qualitatively alters the size dependence of the current, producing a pronounced decrease with increasing system size.
 Importantly, across all three schemes, the energy-integrated spin polarization remains very small.
-Although the energy-resolved calculations can show localized polarization features (in some cases correlated with phonon-bath currents), these features are strongly suppressed upon energy integration.
+Although the energy-resolved calculations can show localized polarization features (in some cases correlated with phonon-bath currents), these features are strongly suppressed upon energy integration. { We further tested a phenomenological finite-phonon-linewidth extension, motivated by recent proposals emphasizing vibrational relaxation, and found that although a finite linewidth can substantially reshape the energy-resolved current, it does not produce any significant enhancement of the energy-integrated transport spin polarization within the present self-consistent treatment. }

 Since the weak-coupling, two-terminal models studied here do not yield a sizable steady-state polarization even when the transport regime changes under approximations, it is natural to seek additional mechanisms.
 Possible missing ingredients include multi-orbital structure~\cite{Fransson_What_it_CISS_https://doi.org/10.1002/ijch.202200046,Aharony_Ciss_PhysRevB.102.035445}, stronger-coupling effects, electron--electron interactions, or explicitly nonequilibrium spin-dependent environments.